Lisa De Vanna: South Melbourne, 2017

 On 7 April 2017, De Vanna joined South Melbourne to play in the Women's National Premier League.
 She finished the season with 18 goals in 16 matches, including a 4-goal haul on 28 August 2017 in a 7–0 rout of Bulleen Lions.

 Sydney FC, 2017–2019

 On 2 October 2017, De Vanna joined Sydney FC.

 Fiorentina, 2019–2020

 In August 2019, De Vanna joined Italian club Fiorentina.

 Melbourne Victory, 2020–2021

 In December 2020, De Vanna returned to the W-League, signing with Melbourne Victory once more.
 At the end of the season, she was named in the PFA's W-League Team of the Season together with five team-mates.

-Perth Glory, 2021–present
+Perth Glory, 2021–2022

 A couple of months after announcing her international retirement, De Vanna decided to return to the game, re-joining her former club Perth Glory.
 The decision was in part related to the efforts of coach Alex Epakis and chairman Tony Sage to foster a safe, supportive, and respectful environment at the club.